-We sat down with Heather Henderson, Faculty member and Director of our MEd program in Alberta to address some of the frequently asked questions she hears from students considering the Master of Education program with CityU Canada in that market.
+We sat down with Heather Henderson, Director of Canadian MEd Leadership Programs to address some of the frequently asked questions she hears from students considering the Master of Education program with CityU Canada in that market.

 How big are the classes?